T3rryScary357/EpicParagliders/README.md

    balanced with all weapons.
 Currently, weapons like axes consume WAY too much stamina).

 ## V0.0.2
-- All Epic Fight skills, except for Technician and (maybe) Knockdown Wakeup (still WIP), should now be compatible with Paraglider's stamina system.
+- All Epic Fight skills, except for some of the Passive skills like Technician and (maybe) Knockdown Wakeup (still WIP), should now be compatible with
+   Paraglider's stamina system.
 - Do **NOT** use the **Technician** skill until support is added.
 Doing so will disable the dodge ability.
    If you do accidentally learn it, just open the Skills menu and assign it to something else